Authentic Lessons for 21st Century Learning

 Explore

 Following the video, tell students they will be acting as historical forensic scientists, and they will be building a timeline.
 It is their job to determine how Americans in the twenty-first century live without running water.
-To begin, give students the Native American terms handout.
+To begin, give each student the Native American Terms Handout (attached).

 Place students in small groups of 3-4, and have each group work on creating definitions for each term.

-Once groups have created definitions, groups will participate in a Strike Out and remove the least important terms from the list.
+Once groups have created definitions, explain to groups that they will participate in a Strike Out activity, removing the least important terms from the list.
 By the end of the activity, groups should be left with ten total terms.

 After groups get their original lists back, have them read through the final list and discuss if they would like to change out two of the terms for two terms removed that were "struck out."